 Federal regulations stipulate that any student who is in default for the repayment of a grant or loan (whether it be through the institution, an outside lending agency or a state agency) is not eligible to receive funds that are obtained from the federal government.

-Counseling is available by appointment daily from 8:30 a.m. to 4:00 p.m.
+Advising is available by appointment daily from 8:30 a.m. to 4:00 p.m.
 Monday through Friday to answer any questions or concerns that you have.
 Drop-ins are welcome to address short questions.
 Students are specifically encouraged to make an appointment to review financial needs prior to matriculation (per January–June of your acceptance).
-Entrance counseling is required for first-time borrowers for the Federal Direct, Federal Perkins, Primary Care Loan, and Federal Grad Plus programs.
-Students are also recommended to see the SMHS Student Financial Aid Office after their second year to review loan repayment information.
-Exit counseling is also required at graduation.
+Entrance advising is required for first-time borrowers for the Federal Direct, Primary Care Loan, and Federal Grad Plus programs.
+Students are also recommended to see the Office of Student Affairs & Admissions after their second year to review loan repayment information.
+Exit advising is also required at graduation.
 Students should be aware that some loans are now dependent on either their creditworthiness or obtaining a cosigner.

-Those students who desire a reconsideration of their financial aid award should make an appointment with the counselor in the UND School of Medicine & Health Sciences Financial Aid Office in order to document the information that will be used in the reassessment.
+Those students who desire a reconsideration of their financial aid award should make an appointment with the advisor in the UND School of Medicine & Health Sciences Office of Student Affairs & Admissions in order to document the information that will be used in the reassessment.
 In the majority of circumstances, adjustments for increased budgets will be limited to Unsubsidized Federal Direct loans/Grad Plus/Private Alternative loans.

 Loan funds have been established to assist students by providing money on a short-term basis.
-You may apply for a Short Term Loan at the School of Medicine & Health Sciences Student Financial Aid Office.
+You may apply for a Short Term Loan at the Office of Student Affairs & Admissions.
 Generally, they are to be paid back within 30 days.
 A $5 processing fee is assessed to all Short Term Loans.
 Students cannot have more than one short-term loan out at a time.
 These loans are repayable at UND Student Account Services Office.